-Build a professional website.
 This should be where you display your full editing portfolio and list your contact info for clients.
-You can also use your website to blog about relevant topics and demonstrate that you’re true expert in your field!
+You can also use your website to blog about relevant topics and demonstrate that you're a true expert in your field!
 For bonus points, conduct keyword research beforehand, so you know which editing topics people tend to search for — if you play your cards right, tons of clients will come your way organically.

 10. Brand yourself in-person

 Having a strong web presence is undoubtedly vital, but what about branding yourself as a human being?
 To become an author’s trusted collaborator, you’ll have to prove that you’re a friendly, communicative person who will guide them steadfastly through the editing process.

 In-person and video-call conferences (which you can find via social media) all provide a good space where you can portray your confidence in your expertise and in your communication skills.
 Again, this is extra-important with first-time authors, who want a freelance editor who can both do the job and show them the ropes of publishing.

 Transitioning into freelance work is not easy, and some support is never not useful.
 And while you don’t have an office and automatic colleagues as you would in an in-house job, there are many editor communities out there that will be glad to have your back.
 Twitter and Facebook groups like the Editors' Association of Earth (EAE) are very helpful.
 They’re where freelance editors can find and share helpful general freelancing tips, as well as advice on real-life situations.